OUR MISSION:

 We create safe and supportive learning environments, tailor curricula to different skill levels, and support adult learners through all stages of their English language journeys.
 For parents attending classes, we offer an onsite child educational program.

-OUR HISTORY:
+OUR STORY:

 In 2003, the LCOS congregation became aware of the need for an ESL program to serve the residents of Eastern Sussex County.
 Throughout the next year, volunteers studied other successful ESL programs, secured necessary funding, and built enthusiasm for this social outreach ministry within the congregation.
 English classes began in January 2004 at the church and have been running continuously ever since.